 These 4 big lamps came out of the attic of a lighting shop near Bruges, Belgium and were never used.
 Made in Germany, as you can see on the label that’s still hanging inside these lamps.

 Do you have an idea about these pendant lamps?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.